Trainings and Exercises

 Currently, the following trainings are offered:

-The 10-week, in-person C-CERT course provides volunteers with a broad overview of disaster preparedness and response skills in a team-based environment.
-The course involves both hands-on and lecture opportunities to learn skills and knowledge associated with emergency response.
-Click here to learn more about C-CERT at Virginia Tech.
+The 7 session, in-person Hokie Ready Academy provides participants with a broad overview of preparedness and select emergency skills that are valuable in everyday life.
+The Academy includes both lecture and hands-on opportunities to learn skills associated with preparing for and dealing with emergencies.
+Click here to learn more about the Hokie Ready Academy.